 Homebuyer Report Vs Building Survey

-The major difference between both of these survey types is the fact that the building survey provides a more comprehensive outlook on the property.
+The major difference between both of these Home Surveys is that the Building Survey provides a more comprehensive report on the property.

-We’ve outlined some of the major differences between a homebuyer report and full structural survey in the table below;
+We’ve outlined some of the major differences between a RICS Homebuyer Report and the RICS Building Survey in the table below;

 |Provides a general overview of properties||Provides a more detailed and comprehensive review of real estate properties|